Why choose Thompsons Solicitors for your accident at work claim?

 Sadly, some employers continue to breach health and safety law, and even good employers' systems of work break down at times, leading to workplace accidents.

 We have decades of experience in bringing – and winning - work accident claims against negligent employers.
 We will use that wealth of experience when representing you to secure the maximum amount of work injury compensation, to compensate you for your injuries - and recover lost earnings - after an accident at work.

-Thompsons Solicitors has always campaigned on the issue of health and safety at work to protect employees and reduce accidents at work.
+Thompsons' accident at work claim solicitors have always campaigned on the issue of health and safety at work to protect employees and reduce accidents at work.
 We were involved in helping to establish the Health and Safety Act 1974, a key piece of legislation that keeps workers safe.
 We have also played a key role before and after the Act, in the introduction and legal testing of laws and regulations.